philpagel/PCE174-communication/readme.md

 Extech version of the instrument is quite a bit better than the PCE version, so try and find it online...

+See `protocol.md` for a detailed description of the communication protocol.

+## Status

-Currently, the script can send control commands and request data from the instrument.
-However, parsing and decoding of the data received is still work in progress and considered non-functional.
-I also don't fully understand all commands, yet so they may have confusing names and/or descriptions.
+Currently, the script can send control commands and read manually stored data from the instrument.

+Reading timing data and logger memory does not work, yet.

+Known issues:

+* I am not quite sure what `memload` from the `Stat0` byte does.
+Once I find out I may change the name so reflect its meaning.
+I'll leave that to a later release.
+* Reading logger data is not implemented, yet.
+* Reading timing data is not implemented, yet.
+* I have tested the features that are implemented, but not extensively.
+So it's time to get an alpha version out there.
+Feedback/bug reports are welcome.

 ## Compatibility

 The program was developed under Linux but it *should* work under Windows and MacOS as well.
 However this is untested.
-Please let me know if you have tried this and I'll at least update this statment.
+Please let me know if you have tried this and I'll at least update this statement.

 ## Connecting to a computer

 The light meter has a mini USB port.
-Upon connection to the computer the instrument identifies as a CP2102 USB to UART bridge (device ID 10c4:ea60).
+Upon connection to the computer the instrument identifies as a CP2102 USB to UART bridge (device ID `10c4:ea60`).

-On my Debian Linux system, it is recognized out of the box; under Windows you may need to install the respective driver (from the interweb or the Windows software CD that comes with the instrument).
+On my Debian Linux system, it is recognized out of the box; under Windows you may need to install the respective driver (from the web or the Windows software CD that comes with the instrument).
 Mac anyone?

-Serial communication parameters are 9600bps8N1.
-Or more verbose:
+Serial communication parameters are `9600bps8N1`.
+Or more verbosely:

 parameter | value
 ----------|---------